 The tasks are displayed in the task list accessible via the Campaigns tab.

-You can view all tasks of the connected operator there.
+You can view all tasks of the current operator.

-When you display this view, it is automatically filtered in order to display only operator tasks.
+When you display this view, it is automatically filtered in order to display only the current operator tasks.
 You can also filter the tasks using the fields in the upper section of the window.

 Click on a task to edit it.

-Enter at least the name of the task and select the campaign which is it linked to.
-You must also specify the start and end dates.
-These three pieces of information are mandatory.
+Enter the name of the task and select the campaign which is it linked to.

 Click Save to create the task.